apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

-##Enabling the Newt Manager (newtmgr) in a project
+##Enabling Newt Manager (newtmgr) in a project

 <br>

-This tutorial explains how to add the newtmgr task to a project so that you can interact with your project over newtmgr
+This tutorial explains how to add the newtmgr task to a project so that you can interact with your project over newtmgr.

 <br>